-As the modern workplace becomes increasingly international, however, this raises an important questions — what happens when social learning needs to take place between peers who are not in the same office?
+As the modern workplace becomes increasingly international, however, this raises an important question — what happens when social learning needs to take place among peers who are not in the same office?
 What if the skillset a new staff member needs to tap into is possessed by a person who is not even based in the same time zone, or by a colleague who is frequently out on the road?
 Arguably, to truly facilitate ‘embedded learning’, staff need access to subject matter experts on-demand, so they can carry out their usual workflow and bring in deeper knowledge as and when required.

 Clearly this kind of on-demand access isn’t always realistic – and here’s where a video learning platform like Panopto can help.